Achaemenid navy: Persian triremes

 Persian triremes differed from those of the Greek, and used Phoenician design.
-The third level of rowers in Greek vessels by adding a outrigger, but the Persians added to the height of the compartment to accommodate them.
+The third level of rowers in Greek vessels was accommodated by adding a outrigger, but the Persians added to the height of the compartment instead.

 They reportedly were 110 ft to 120 ft long and had a beam of 15 ft.
 The ships were most likely capable of reaching 12 kn under good sailing conditions.
 They could reach full speed in 30 seconds from a dead stop.

-Equipped with one mast with square sail, the triremes had rudder made up of two bladed oars, one on each side of stern, united by a crossbar.
+Equipped with one mast with square sail, the triremes had rudders made up of two bladed oars, one on each side of stern, united by a crossbar.
 The ram was made out of bronze, and was long and tapered to a single point.